Photograph by Stuart Isett. ©2017 Stuart Isett. All rights reserved.

-As a storyteller and journalist I have covered everything from small-town city councils to big-city murder trials, technology to time outs, forest fires to county fairs, politics to pizza, development to growth to immigration to “women’s issues” to mountain goats, bridge construction to lesbian golf and everything in between.
-I have reported and written stories in San Francisco, Palm Springs, Seattle and too many suburbs.
+As a storyteller and journalist I have covered everything from global health to philanthropy, small-town city councils to big-city murder trials, technology to time outs, forest fires to county fairs, politics to pizza, development to growth to immigration to “women’s issues” to mountain goats, bridge construction to lesbian golf and everything in between.
+I have reported and written stories in Seattle, San Francisco, Palm Springs, and too many suburbs.
 I have written film and theater reviews, personal essays, magazine stories and blogs.
+Over my career I have developed a method of interacting with people and stakeholders that builds trust first and foremost, in order to help them feel comfortable telling intimate, authentic stories that create impact.

-I put my new work up on my Contently portfolio.
+I try to put my new work up on my

-LinkedIn also has a good sampling of not only the content I have written, but the content I have directed, include many monthly issues of ParentMap, the Pacific Northwest’s leading family magazine.
+LinkedIn also has some of the content I have written, as well as content I have directed, include monthly issues of ParentMap, the Pacific Northwest’s leading family magazine, and corporate communications and brand campaigns at Microsoft.

 A small sample of past stories by topic is below.